Understanding IEC Insurance Requirements for a Canadian Working Holiday

 • Provide Peace of Mind: Covers medical emergencies, accidents, and unexpected incidents during your stay.

-How Long Should My IEC Insurance Cover Be?
+How long should My IEC Insurance Cover be?

 You must have insurance for the entire duration of your stay in Canada.